UtahRETC/JavaProgrammer1Class2017/modules/module_15/module_15_outline.md

 ### TODO

 - What do need to finish the Server project?
-  - Error handling needs to display errors that will help debug the backend.
+  - Error handling needs to display errors that will help debug the backend. _Ryan & Marcos_
     - Front end displays errors that are specific to the front end.
 Like the response format is wrong.
     - Backend logs any time it sends out an error response.
     - Anything that would be useful when debugging the creating of new endpoints.
+  - Add logging to the backend code. _Andrew_

+- Slides
+  - Should cover how to read and implement the spec. _Andrew_